TLucking/RAS-University/docs/kinematics.md

 Mohammad’s videos are **well-structured**, **visually engaging** and **not very long** (less than 10 minute), making them an excellent resource for anyone beginning to study kinematics for robotics.
 We recommend starting with the videos listed below to build a solid foundation.

+Additionally other videos from other youtubers that we have found the most relevant to explain the phenomenom or concepts are proposed.

 Once you’ve grasped the basics, you can further strengthen your understanding by working through  conceptual and mathematical exercises are inspired by [Prof. Mohamed Bouri](https://people.epfl.ch/mohamed.bour), Professor at EPFL.

 For those looking to deepen their understanding or seeking clear explanations of more complex topics, we also suggest additional short and highly instructive videos by [Prof. Kevin Lynch](https://www.mccormick.northwestern.edu/research-faculty/directory/profiles/lynch-kevin.html), Professor of Mechanical Engineering at Northwestern University.
 These videos are based on the book "Modern Robotics:  Mechanics, Planning, and Control," by Kevin Lynch and Frank Park, Cambridge University Press 2017.
 See http://modernrobotics.org for information on the book, free software, and other materials.